macmanx2/Alfred-Workflows/Vagrant-Up/README.md

 Example: `vu` to do everything described above, it's really that simple.

+Made especially for users of https://github.com/Varying-Vagrant-Vagrants/VVV who forget to `cd vagrant-local` every single time, like me.

 Learn about Alfred Workflows at https://support.alfredapp.com/workflows/

 Learn how to install an Alfred Workflow at https://www.alfredapp.com/blog/tips-and-tricks/tutorial-importing-and-setting-up-alfred-workflows/